No Bake Key Lime Icebox Pie

 Instructions

-Allow cream cheese to come to room temperature; add pie filling ingredients into food processor; pulse to combine; pour into prepared pie shell; cover and freeze 4 hours
+Allow cream cheese to come to room temperature; add lime pie filling ingredients into food processor; pulse to combine (do not over process); pour the creamy lime mixture into the pie shell, smooth it out with the back of a spatula or spoon, cover and freeze 4 hours; when ready to serve, remove from freezer, allow to sit for a few minutes, slice and serve cold

 Notes for Baking in a 9 x 13 Dish

-If you’re making this no bake pie for a large group, double the recipe and use a 9 x 13 Pyrex dish.
+If you’re making this no bake pie for a large group, make a homemade graham cracker crust, double the pie filling recipe and use a 9 x 13 Pyrex dish.
 You can serve squares of pie and it will go a lot further than individual 8″ or 9″ pie slices.

 Want a whipped cream topping?